 Get your NIF

-You’ll need a NIF to sign a work contract or conduct any economic activity in Portugal.
-Non-EU/EEA nationals are required by law to have a fiscal representative to assist them in obtaining their NIF and act as a point of contact between the foreign national and the Portuguese tax authorities.
+As we mentioned earlier, you'll need a NIF to sign a work contract or conduct any economic activity in Portugal.
+Non-EU/EEA nationals used to be required by law to have a fiscal representative to assist them in obtaining their NIF and act as a point of contact between a foreign national and the Portuguese tax authorities.
+Though this is no longer legally mandated, it can be helpful to appoint a fiscal representative to make navigating the Portuguese tax system more straightforward.

 We offer NIF and tax representation services at GetNifPortugal.